AdobeDocs/workfront.it-IT/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-25-q4.md

 Previously, request forms were located only on the object for which they were created.

-For more information on request forms, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md). -->
+For more information on request forms, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md).
+-->

 ## Riprogettazione delle barre degli strumenti e dei punti di accesso delle viste di Planning

 >[!NOTE]
 >
 >* Anteprima: 25 settembre 2025
->* Versione rapida di produzione: 15 ottobre 2025
+>* Rilascio rapido in produzione: giovedì 15 ottobre 2025
 >* Produzione totale: 16 ottobre 2025

 È stato riprogettato il modo in cui visualizzare, accedere e gestire le visualizzazioni in una pagina con tipo di record.